NYC --:--

 The companies that figure this out will build sustainable competitive advantages.
 The ones that don't will get lost in the noise of AI hype and overpromising.

 Marketing an AI product and want to compare notes?
-I'm always interested in hearing about different approaches.
-Hit me up on LinkedIn or email raphael@theleadsbureau.com.
+Connect with me on LinkedIn.